 Moderate to Severe Cases

-If the problem persists, consult with your health care provider next.
+If the problem persists, come to our center for pain in NJ to consult with your best NJ pain specialist Dr. Freeman or your local healthcare care provider next.
 Your physician should perform a thorough evaluation to determine the possible cause of your symptoms, the structures involved, the severity of the condition, and the best course of treatment.